pgjones/mcverify/theory/README.md

 ## Predicted Cerenkov yield
+Predicts the Cerenkov yield for Electrons in light water ONLY.
-Use in ROOT, .L PredictedCerenkovYield.c then PredictedCerenkovYield( true ).
+Use in ROOT, .L CalculateCerenkovYield.cc+ then

+    double range;
+    double yield = PredictedCerenkovYield( Energy, range );

+The range parameter will be filled with the electron range.